 8. Do Gentle Yoga or Stretching

+Try doing gentle yoga or stretching as another evening routine idea.
 Gentle yoga and stretching are great ways to relieve stress and tension at the end of a long day, especially if you're sitting at your desk for most of it.
 Try adding deep breathing to your stretching routine.
 This will get your body ready for a restful night sleep + improve your overall quality of sleep.
-Yin or restorative yoga are great options.
+Yin or restorative yoga are great options to relax before bed.
 Try a 20-minute video on YouTube or Glo.

+Meditation is a great evening routine idea.
 Even a short 3-5 minute meditation is a great way to clear out any stuck energy from the day.
 Meditation allows your brain to calm down and enter a state where theta waves are predominant.
 When we are awake and alert our brain has beta waves.
 Alpha waves bridge beta to theta.
 Theta waves are where we experience deep relaxation.
 Try the app Insight Timer.
+There are some great meditations for sleep that can help you to relax before bed.

 10. Practice Deep Breathing

+Another evening routine idea is to practice deep breathing.
 We may not even be aware of how shallow our breathing can get throughout the day, especially if we are tense, stressed, and running around.
-Deep breathing stimulates the parasympathetic nervous system - think the opposite of fight-or-flight.
+Deep belly breathing stimulates the parasympathetic nervous system - think the opposite of fight-or-flight.
 Breathe in for a count of 5 filling up your lungs, breathing into your belly, chest rising, and out for a count of 5.
 Repeat and notice how your body feels.
+This is a great way to relax before bed.

 11. Read a Book